 Yes!
 All Fuse Lenses are 100% UV protected!

-All of our lenses are UVA & UVB coated on the inside, even our clear replacement lenses come standard with this.
-UV400 is our standard line of protection, if you would like to know more about UV protection, just keep reading.
+All of our lenses block 100% of UVA & UVB rays, even our clear replacement lenses come standard with this.
+Our lenses also block UV rays up to 400nm.
+UV400 is the standard line of protection, if you would like to know more about UV protection, just keep reading.

 What are Ultraviolet (UV) Rays?